electricimp/imp-central-api/README.md

-# Electric Imp impCentral API (v5) JavaScript library #
+# The Electric Imp impCentral&trade; API JavaScript Library #

-This library is a JavaScript (Node.js) wrapper for the [Electric Imp impCentral&trade; API](https://preview-apidoc.electricimp.com). **TODO: change the link to the final one**
+This library is a JavaScript (Node.js) wrapper for the [impCentral API](https://preview-apidoc.electricimp.com). **TODO: change the link to the final one**

 ## Library Usage ##

 To use the impCentral API library, you will need to:

-- Install Node.js and the library
+- Install Node.js and the library.
-- Instantiate the library
+- Instantiate the library.
-- Initialize the library with an access token
+- Initialize the library with an access token.
-- Calling impCentral API endpoints
+- Calling impCentral API endpoints.
 - Process the results, or
-- Process and errors you encountered.
+- Process any errors you encountered.

 Each of these steps are described in the following sections.